Danson Mungatana

-He was born in 1970 to a Pokomo father and a Taita mother who raised him up together with his four brothers and sister in a strict Christian setting.
+He was born in 1970 to a Pokomo father and a Taita mother who raised him up together with his four brothers and a sister in a strict Christian setting.
 He mainly grew up in Mombasa.
 He schooled at Mary Cliff Primary School for pre-school, did his standard one to four at Ronald Ngala Primary School in Mombasa before joining Arap Moi Primary Boarding School in Ngao Tana River District for his standard five to seven.